jackagolli/tendies-maker/README.md

 ```

 ## Usage
+Make sure to set desired data directory in header of files.
 ### Gathering data
 Run within virtual environment, conda environment, or using any Python installation with
 required libraries.
 Get commands help using -h